Creating Custom CG Modules

 • Inherit from the most appropriate base (CGData, CGShape, CGPath, etc.).

-• Decorate with [CGDataInfo(r, g, b)] for a color in the graph UI.
+• Decorate with [CGDataInfo(r, g, b)] to define the associated color in the CG Editor.

-* Ask on the forum if you get stuck.
+• Ask on the forum or read the API reference if you get stuck.